IF I SEEK US

 63. Yeshua said, "There was a rich man who had much money.
 He said, 'I shall put my money to use so that I may sow, reap, plant, and fill my storehouse with produce, with the result that I shall lack nothing.'
 Such were his intentions, but that same night he died.
 Let him who has ears hear."
 See: Lk 12:16-21

-Commentary: You may gain almost anything in the world, but the things you cannot gain are immortality, security and the empowerment of godhood.
+Commentary: You may gain almost anything in the world including the illusion of security, but the things you cannot gain are immortality, real security and the empowerment of godhood.

 64. Yeshua said, "A man had received visitors.
 And when he

 had prepared the dinner, he sent his servant to invite the guests.
 He went